 The descendants of Israel disobeyed God’s laws, breaking the covenant He had established with them at Mount Sinai.

-Thus, God “put on hold” His covenant with Israel and the Jews, and God was the only one who could reinstate that covenant.
+Thus, God “put on hold” His covenant with Israel, and God was the only one who could reinstate that covenant.

-As a result, since Gentile Christians have embraced Jesus as Messiah and Savior, and have accepted His shed blood as the permanent atonement for their sins, then God has established a brand new covenant with Christians, having abandoned non-believing Israel and the Jews altogether.
+As a result, since Gentile Christians have embraced Jesus as Messiah and Savior, and have accepted His shed blood as the permanent atonement for their sins, then God has established a brand new covenant with Christians.
+Furthermore, God has abandoned non-believing Israel and the Jews altogether.

 All of the points above are valid except for the last one.
-Now, let’s go through each valid point and then see what logical conclusions can be reached.
+We will go through each valid point and then see what logical conclusions can be reached.

 It is a fact that God made a covenant with Abraham, who initially was named Abram (Genesis 17:1-4,22:15-17).
 Furthermore, God made it clear that this would be an everlasting covenant and that it would be established with Abraham’s second-born son Isaac, not with his first-born son Ishmael (17:18-21).